NervAILabs/nervai-docs/installation.rst

     pip install .
     mim install -r requirements-mim.txt

-At this point, the environment is set up and the VisualML SDK is installed.
-Next, you will set up the Flask server for the VisualML web interface by installing the dependencies in the `vml-server` directory.
+At this point, the environment is set up and the NervAI Engine SDK is installed.
+Next, you will set up the Flask server for the NervAI Engine web interface by installing the dependencies in the `vml-server` directory.

 .. code-block:: bash